MystenLabs/kiosk-course/2-royalties/README.md

 /// The higher of the two will be used.
 ```

-This is exactly what we need!
-The rule adds creator royalties as a percentage of the purchase price or a fixed amount, selecting the higher of the two.

 The `Rule witness:

+Pretty simple.
+Just a struct with a `drop` ability that we only create in this module.

 ```rust
 /// The "Rule" witness to authorize the policy. struct Rule has drop {}
 ```
-Pretty simple.
-Just a struct with a `drop` ability that we only create in this module.

 The rule configuration (`Config`):

+The `Config` needs the `amount_bp` and `min_amount` to calculate the correct royalties.

 ```rust
 /// Configuration for the Rule.
 The `amount_bp` is the percentage
 /// of the transfer amount to be paid as a royalty fee.
 The `min_amount`